unytics/bigfunctions/README.md

 It is both:

 > 1. **Open-Source BigQuery functions giving SQL-superpowers, callable without install from any GCP project**
-> 2. **A framework to define, test, deploy, document and monitor your own BigQuery functions in addition to the BigFunctions available in this repo**
+> 2. **A framework to define, test, deploy, document and monitor your BigQuery functions in addition to the BigFunctions available in this repo**

+BigFunctions Framework Features:

+> 1. 💚 **A standard to define BigQuery routines be it sql/js/remote UDF or procedures**
+> 2. 💚 **`bigfun`: a CLI (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project**

 <br>